canonical/lxd/doc/howto/projects_confine.md

 See {ref}`authentication-tls-certs` for detailed information.

 To confine the access from the time the client certificate is added, you must either use token authentication or add the client certificate to the server directly.
-If you use password authentication, you can restrict the client certificate only after it has been added.

 Use the following command to add a restricted client certificate: